greggirwin/red-hof/code-analysis/README.md

 See the respective pages for each of the loop constructs analysis:<br>
 [WHILE](while/README.md), [UNTIL](until/README.md), [FOREACH](foreach/README.md), [FORALL](forall.md), [REPEAT](repeat.md), [LOOP](loop.md), [REMOVE-EACH](remove-each.md), [MAP-EACH](map-each.md), [FOR](for.md).

+Read also on a [coordinate-related code repetition problem](gen-each.md).

 An interesting observation I made during this analysis is that I also reinvented some constructs, while not realizing it.
 It seems we are so getting caught in existing designs that we miss the opportunity to look at a different angle.
 Partly, I expect, because we're usually thinking of the task rather than on choice of approach to it.